 1. Teen Ink

 Before Quentin Tarantino became a master of the film medium he was a lover of it.
 If you want to write not only good essays but great ones, then you should read several before you get started.
 This gets your head into the right space, you can start intuiting how a great essay should flow from its introduction to its conclusion.
 Surprisingly there aren’t that many reliable essay databases out there that don’t require any subscription fees.
-If you want to pay there is always Jstor.
-There are also some great books you can get hold of like, The Book of Lives by Aleksandar Hemon, which will inspire you to take your essay writing to a deeper level.
 We also recommend Teen Ink for a range of essays from long to short that’ll give you some idea as to how an essay should be structured.

-Having a clear, calm, stress free mind set is something we can often overlook when doing grueling, time consuming mental work.
+Having a clear, calm, stress-free mindset is something we can often overlook when doing grueling, time consuming mental work.
 Taking a break is a great idea.
-Marc Balaban created this very simple but incredibly effective little tool that can be of some assistance once the writing starts taking strain.
+Marc Balaban created this very simple but incredibly effective little tool that can be of some assistance once the writing starts taking the strain.
 It’s very easy to use; you type whatever is on your mind and you watch as it dissolves away in 60 seconds.
 It may only take a minute to get your mind back into the calm space you need it to be in.